 The foundation of the story took a long time to get right, but I'll be able to 'churn out' further volumes much faster now, and publish them digital-only.
 Volume 2 is about 2/3rds done at this point, and will probably be available early next year.

 I guess another reason I'm excited for this to be out is that I built a 'price combos' deal system into this online store last year, when I only had Ghostcrime for sale.
 But now, with more than one book, I can bundle them together and offer discounts, making use of carefully-written, well-tested code from last November!
 Why am I even a writer.
 It is clearly more torturous than programming.

 Aug 8, 2016

 There's nothing like the pseudo-holiday of self-employment.
-Since my contract as CTO of Pursu.it came to an end last Friday, I've been jetting around the country, specifically to cities in BC.
+Since a contract came to an end last Friday, I've been jetting around the country, specifically to cities in BC.
 That province has got it together.

 But now I am back in Halifax and ready to buckle down again.
 I've got to finalize the edits for Snapback before I publish it, and there's some web stuff for friends to polish off.
 But other than that?
 I bought an irresponsible number of books on the west coast, mostly sci-fi, so I'll probably just read until it's fall.

 Unless, of course, you need me to build you a data-rich web application!
 Or, if you have an old/broken app that needs a breath of life, that's what I do best.
 Let me know.